bizshady/blch-explorer/README.md

 These are aliases similar to those used for http://139.162.32.245:8081/ and http://139.162.32.245:8082/, respectively.

-## Enable Blur emission
+## Enable Blurrycash emission

-Obtaining current Blur emission amount is not straight forward.
+Obtaining current Blurrycash emission amount is not straight forward.
 Thus, by default it is disabled.
 To enable it use `--enable-emission-monitor` flag, e.g.,